Skip to content

 High Risk (Articles 6, 8–17)

 Article 6(1) — Safety components in regulated products: AI systems intended as a safety component of, or themselves constituting, a product covered by EU harmonisation legislation listed in Annex I, where that product is required to undergo third-party conformity assessment.
 This covers AI in medical devices, in vitro diagnostics, civil aviation safety systems, vehicles, agricultural machinery, lifts, toys, and radio equipment.
-These systems must satisfy both the sector-specific conformity assessment requirements and the AI Act’s requirements under Articles 8–17.

-The compliance obligations for high-risk AI systems under Articles 8–17 include: a risk management system maintained throughout the lifecycle (Article 9); data governance over training, validation, and testing datasets (Article 10); technical documentation maintained for ten years (Article 11); automatic logging and record-keeping (Article 12); transparency and instructions for use (Article 13); five specific human oversight capabilities (Article 14); and accuracy, robustness, and cybersecurity requirements (Article 15).
+The compliance obligations under Articles 8–17 include: a risk management system maintained throughout the lifecycle (Article 9); data governance over training, validation, and testing datasets (Article 10); technical documentation maintained for ten years (Article 11); automatic logging and record-keeping (Article 12); transparency and instructions for use (Article 13); five specific human oversight capabilities (Article 14); and accuracy, robustness, and cybersecurity requirements (Article 15).
 Before deployment, providers must complete conformity assessment and register in the EU database.

 PM implication: High-risk classification means compliance work is a project deliverable, not a governance aspiration.
 Budget, schedule, and resource plans must account for risk management system development, data governance documentation, technical documentation maintenance, conformity assessment, and post-deployment monitoring.
 For most Annex III systems, self-assessment under Annex VI is the conformity assessment pathway — no notified body is required.
 The work is substantial; the administrative process is self-administered.